 Enjoy your final breakfast of cheese, smoked fish, yogurt, bread, and eggs—a staple at most hotels and breakfast spots.
 Wander the streets to use up any stored energy before making the quick 40-minute drive to the airport.

-Typical food at hotels on Iceland's Ring Road
+Final Thoughts on Driving Iceland’s Ring Road

 Leave any questions or additional thoughts in the comments below.